 Riley (R.C.)
-Cannon,
+Cannon

 Bakersfield and Lake Isabella, California, passed away,

 WWII on the USS Lexington CV-16 as a Plane Captain.
 He was

 injured by the propeller of an F6F Hellcat which injured his

 hand, elbow, shoulder and head.
 He was medically discharged.

-with 60 Ĺ years as a member of the
+a Journeyman Carpenter with 60 ½ years as a member of the

-who had family and many friends who shared his
+who had family and many friends who shared his passion for

-wife Jackie; and his best buddy Bill Heyart, who was also his son-in-law.
+He was preceded in death by his parents; his brother Raymond Edward Cannon and wife Jackie; and his best buddy Bill Heyart, who was also his son-in-law.

 He is survived by his wife, of 66 years, Maxine (Anderson) Cannon; his sister Betty (Cannon) Johnson and husband Buck Johnson of Los Molinos, CA; 4 children, Carol (Cannon)and husband Ken Yates, of South Lake, CA; Chris (Cannon) Heyart, of Bakersfield, CA; and Paty (Cannon) (Vido) Johnson and husband Gary Johnson, of Bakersfield, CA; Riley Cecil Cannon Jr. and wife Cyndy (Thurman) Cannon of Bakersfield, CA.